-Please enter your email address to receive special offers, promotions and hot deals.
+Join our Email Club to receive special offers, promotions and hot deals!

 SARASOTA, Fla. -- Watching the Baltimore Orioles win baseball games last year was a study in the illogic.
 They were poor at getting on base and scoring runs, only one pitcher threw enough innings to qualify for the ERA title, only one pitcher won more than nine games and none won more than 12, and they had more players strike out 100 times (seven) than any team in the history of baseball.
 Oh, and they burned through 52 players, many of whom were part of the Les Miserables-like cast of 75 that suited up for their Triple-A team, Norfolk.